-The conference room block will be available until October 18, 2017.
+The conference room block will be available until September 11, 2015.
 After that date, we cannot guarantee the conference rate will be available.
-We have negotiated a nightly rate of $179 plus tax.
+We have negotiated a nightly rate of $115 plus tax.
+The conference rate will be available from October 14-15, 2015.
 All rooms are charged to the occupant, and the Bank will not be held liable for any damages.

-If you plan to drive to the conference, information about the hotels parking prices can be found here.
+If you plan to drive to the conference, parking is available for $16 per car, per night.

 Taxis are readily available at the airport outside of both the main and east terminals.

 The trip to downtown St. Louis takes approximately 20-30 minutes and costs approximately $35.

 MetroLink, St. Louis’ light-rail system, connects the main and east terminals of

 Lambert-St. Louis International Airport to the downtown area.

 The total travel time from the airport is approximately 30 minutes, and the train runs every 10 to 30 minutes, depending upon the time of day.

 Call 314-231-2345 for detailed schedule information and current ticket prices, or visit www.metrostlouis.org.